 Light a Citronella Candle Inside

 Light has a way of attracting some insects, which means your illuminated jack-o-lantern is a bug beacon.
 That is, unless you use a citronella candle inside.
 Then suddenly your jack-o-lantern becomes a way to get rid of bugs rather than attracting them.
+But keep one thing in mind – candles of any kind can shorten the life of a pumpkin by heating up the inside.

 Keep the Jack-o-Lantern Out of the Sun